about allison henry

 Allison Henry has extensive political, policy, advocacy and campaigning experience.

-Since 2011, Allison has consulted to a broad range of non-government organisations on research, policy development, submission and report writing projects, as well as providing strategic advice on advocacy campaigns and stakeholder engagement.
+Since 2011, Allison has consulted to a broad range of non-government organisations on research, policy development, submission and report writing projects, assisted in strategic planning processes, and provided strategic advice on advocacy campaigns and stakeholder engagement.

 Allison has also pioneered 'Navigating Government' workshops – explaining the people and processes behind Government decision making and building the capacity of organisations (both board members and staff) to work more effectively with Government.

-Allison is currently leading the impact campaign for The Hunting Ground Australia Project, using the acclaimed US documentary as a tool to engage Australian universities, and the broader community, in a collaborative campaign around the incidence of, and responses to, sexual violence on Australian university campuses.
-She is also Impact Producer on Constance on the Edge, a new Australian documentary portraying a Sudanese refugee family’s resettlement in regional Australia.
+Allison is currently the Campaign Director for The Hunting Ground Australia Project, leading the impact campaign using the acclaimed US documentary as a tool to engage Australian universities, and the broader community, in a collaborative campaign around the incidence of, and responses to, sexual violence on Australian university campuses.
+She is also Impact Producer on Constance on the Edge, an Australian documentary portraying a Sudanese refugee family’s resettlement in regional Australia.

 Between 2006 and 2011, Allison served as a political advisor in the Federal Parliament, as a senior advisor to the Prime Minister and advisor to the Minister for Immigration and Citizenship, the Shadow Attorney-General and the Shadow Minister for Health.
 In these roles Allison worked across a broad range of policy areas including women and men’s health, dental health, immigration detention policy, asylum seeker processing and welfare, emergency management response, constitutional reform and human rights.